Indiana Pacers GM Lauds Influence of Simpson in His Career

-“I think the one thing Simpson helped prepared me for is that you can’t sit in a classroom and hide,” he says.
-“You have to interact with people and learn how to deal with different personalities.
-You have to be able to communicate and express yourself, which is critical for my job, dealing with coaches, agents, players and other executives.
+"I think the one thing Simpson helped prepare me for is, you can't sit in a classroom and hide," he said.
+"You have to interact with people and learn how to deal with different personalities.
+You have to be able to communicate and express yourself, which is critical for my job, dealing with coaches, agents, players and other executives."